The BFG (1989 film)

-The BFG is a 1989 British animated fantasy adventure film produced by Cosgrove Hall Films, based on the 1982 novel of the same name by Roald Dahl.
-It was directed by Brian Cosgrove and written by John Hambley.
-The film was first shown on 25 December 1989 on ITV in the United Kingdom.
+Roald Dahl's The BFG, or simply The BFG, is a 1989 British animated fantasy adventure made-for-television film, directed by Brian Cosgrove and starring David Jason from a screenplay by John Hambley based on the 1982 novel The BFG by Roald Dahl.

-The film was dedicated to animator George Jackson, who had worked on numerous Cosgrove Hall productions prior to his death in 1986.
-This film is also the last role of Ballard Berkeley (the voice of the Head of the Army), who died in 1988.
+Roald Dahl's The BFG debuted in the United Kingdom on 25 December 1989, on ITV.
+The film was dedicated to animator George Jackson, who had worked on numerous Cosgrove Hall Productions projects prior to his death in 1986.
+The film is also the last role of Ballard Berkeley (the voice of the Head of the Army), who died in 1988.